A quick comparison

 and the largest, freshest strawberries available (never frozen and almost always long stem)

-Of course not. (remember the tainted milk problem last year?)
+Of course not. (remember the fake milk scare last year?)

-A cheap box of covered strawberries is the cubic zirconia of the gourmet confectionary industry, they use a partially hydrogenated vegetable oil subsitute, not true cocoa butter based chocolate.
+A $19 box of covered strawberries is the cubic zirconia of the gourmet confectionary industry.

 I Love you dipped and decorated chocolate covered strawberries delivered